Rinvoq (Upadacitinib)

 Dosage Instructions

-For rheumatoid arthritis, psoriatic arthritis, non-radiographic axial spondyloarthritis or ankylosing spondylitis: take one 15 mg tablet once daily.
-For atopic dermatitis: take one 15mg or 30 mg tablet once daily as prescribed (15 mg daily if you’re 65 or older, or an adolescent 12+ years).
-For ulcerative colitis: start with one 45 mg tablet daily for 8 weeks (induction), then one 15 mg or 30 mg tablet daily (maintenance) – 15 mg daily if you’re 65 or older.
-For Crohn’s disease: start with one 45 mg tablet daily for 12 weeks (induction), then one 15 mg or 30 mg tablet daily (maintenance) – 15 mg daily if you’re 65 or older.
-Do not split, crush, or chew tablets.
-Take at the same time each day.
-Avoid grapefruit food or drinks during treatment.
+For rheumatoid arthritis, psoriatic arthritis, non-radiographic axial spondyloarthritis, or ankylosing spondylitis, take one 15 mg tablet daily.
+For atopic dermatitis, take either 15 mg or 30 mg daily as prescribed.
+For ulcerative colitis, start with one 45 mg tablet daily for 8 weeks, then switch to 15 mg or 30 mg daily.
+For Crohn's disease, take one 45 mg tablet daily for 12 weeks, then switch to 15 mg or 30 mg daily.

 What If You Miss a Dose?

-If you miss a dose, take it as soon as you remember as long as it’s at least 10 hours before your next dose.
-If you forget for an entire day, skip the missed dose and take only your regular single dose the following day.
+If you miss a dose, take it as soon as you remember, provided it's at least 10 hours before your next scheduled dose.
+If it's too close to the next dose, skip the missed dose and resume your regular schedule.
+Do not double up on doses.

 Available Tablet Strengths